-The following senior memberships include voting rights at the Annual General Meeting, the right to contest and take part in rodeos sanctioned by the association, member insurance.
-Each of these memberships includes the option of purchasing one companion pass for \$126.00 with the exception of contract acts with multiple performers.
+The following memberships include voting rights at the Annual General Meeting, the right to contest and take part in rodeos sanctioned by the association and include member insurance.
+Each of these memberships have the option of purchasing one companion pass for \$126.00.